Combat Operator Podcast and the Civilian Surge for Afghanistan

 Change you can believe in

-Today started out great I am back in Jalalabad after completing a short job which I cannot freely blog about and the weather is perfect.
-I fired up the computer and checked in with Power Line to find this excellent story about a Marine rifle platoon who were ambushed by 250 Taliban.
-They routed the Taliban and sent them fleeing from the battlefield in panic with the designated marksmen putting down dozens of the enemy fighters using their excellent M-14 DMR.
-The M-14 DMR fires a 175 grain 7.62x51mm match round through a 22 inch stainless steel match grade barrel at 2,837 fps out of the muzzle.
-Marine marksmen can routinely hit individuals at 850 meters with this rifle and because of the round it has real stopping power.
-You won’t see a Taliban fighter take six hits with this beast and keep on running (happens a lot with the M4) in fact you won’t see a Taliban or any other kind of human take two rounds and keep moving.
+Today started great, I am back in Jalalabad after completing a short job which I cannot freely blog about, and the weather is perfect.
+I fired up the computer and checked in with Power Line to find this excellent story about a Marine rifle platoon that 250 Taliban ambushed.
+They routed the Taliban and sent them fleeing from the battlefield in panic, with the designated marksmen putting down dozens of the enemy fighters using their excellent M-14 DMR.
+The M-14 DMR fires a 175-grain 7.62x51mm match round through a 22-inch stainless steel match grade barrel at 2,837 fps out of the muzzle.
+Marine marksmen can routinely hit individuals at 850 meters with this rifle, and because of the round, it has real stopping power.
+You won’t see a Taliban fighter take six hits with this beast and keep running (which happens frequently with the M4).
+You won’t see a Taliban or any other kind of human take two rounds and keep moving.

 M-14 DMR